 Francis College of Engineering - Co-op Program

 The UMass Lowell Francis College of Engineering has a long and distinguished tradition of offering students an intensive, hands on and multidimensional educational experience.
-The cooperative education program is an important way in which students are able to apply and integrate their academic and technical learning with real world engineering.
+The Professional Coop program is an important way in which students are able to apply and integrate their academic and technical learning with real world engineering.

 The Co-op program enables students to:

 - Clarify short and long-range personal, educational, and career goals

 - Explore jobs in engineering, alternating work and academic semesters